PreciousEddy/Scalable-and-Secure-Web-Application-Architecture/README.md

 - A listener that routes traffic from the load balancer to the target group.

--An RDS instance that stores the data for the web application.
+- An RDS instance that stores the data for the web application.

 **Instructions**:
 To create the web application architecture, you can follow these steps: